johan-cho/ie4515-final/README.md

 Whereas for Dosovo:

-- Tointers and Ferbys share the same assembly line, Pupos and Molos share the same assembly line.All of the rest car types are manufactured on their own assembly line.
+- Tointers and Ferbys share the same assembly line, Pupos and Molos share the same assembly line.
+All of the rest car types are manufactured on their own assembly line.
 - Produce at least four different types of cars.
 - At least one car type produced at must be considered compact size/midsize or midsize.
 - If a midsize car is produced a, then a compact size/mid size or compact size must be produced.